microphone for ham radio

 Pros of Yaesu MD-100

-Tailored for Yaesu Transceivers: The MD-100 communicates effortlessly with Yaesu radios, offering maximum compatibility.
+Specifically Made for Yaesu Transceivers: The MD-100 directly connects with your Yaesu radios allowing for the utmost compatibility.

 Cons of Yaesu MD-100